betaglot/plantabeta/docs/reference/Psike/Memory/ViaMemory.md

 # <psike>ViaMemory</psike>

-## Flag is a Mnemonic for ViaMemory
+## Marka is a Mnemonic for ViaMemory

 Memory of ViaFactors